exfinium/socialmarket/README.md

 Humans are generally more thoughtful and intentional when the stakes are tangible.
 By requiring interactions in a public forum to be backed by tangible value the hope is to facilitate more meaningful communication.
 ### Spontaneous order
 Provide a place for people to communicate and reward the communication of others and various patterns of talent and cooperation will emerge.
 If that place is devoid of arbitrary external regulation it will nevertheless become regulated by the sorting of the values of the participants.
-### True proximal price
+### Proximal price
 Everything has a cost, a value, and a price.
 Many things seem free because the actual cost is hidden elsewhere.
-A system that works to reveal all costs immediately and proximally provides the best foundation for rationally sorting values.
-* nothing is free
+This system will make every effort reveal all costs proximally and specifically.
+Instead of a "free" service it will be an exceptionally cheap "user pays" service.
+As a consequence the participants are firmly the customer and not the product.
 ### Secrets impede trust
 Secrets are important to people for various reasons.
 This project will honour participants dignity by clearly and loudly declaring this place as devoid of any safe spaces for secrets.
 It is unapologetically and completely public.
 Every single post and transaction will be viewable by any participant and freely transferrable to the public at large.
 ### Pure universality